Published: Tammy 7 February 1981 to 23 May 1981

 - Shirley begs a nurse to go against the Morris parents’ instructions (no visitors for Trisha except immediate family) and let her see Trisha.
 When Shirley is caught and the matron demands to know if the nurse let Shirley in, she says the nurse did.
 The nurse throws Shirley out, raging at how Shirley has repaid her – by getting her into trouble.

 - Shirley falls foul of the school bully Evie Moore when she tells on Evie for stealing from a teacher because she can’t lie.
 Evie ruins Shirley’s blazer and demands menaces money of £1 a day, which Shirley can’t possibly pay, of course.
 When Shirley fails on her first payment Evie and her gang threaten to do something terrible to her.
-Shirley’s friends find their courage and rise up against the bullies, but Evie gets hurt.
+Shirley’s friends find their courage and rise up against the bullies, but Evie gets hurt in the process.
 When the teacher asks Shirley who did it, Shirley says who it was without explaining why.
 Furious at how Shirley got them into trouble when they were trying to help her, the girls have everyone at school send her to Coventry.
 Even the teachers feel the effects of this.

 - Evie’s final revenge against Shirley is to frame her for shoplifting.
 Shirley is convicted and the court is awaiting a social worker’s report before passing sentence.